DanielHadley/ratmaps/control.md

 + holes in bags of pet food, trash, or bird seed
 + signs of runways on walls or grass.

 Rats run along the same path many times a day, leaving dark greasy track marks along walls and worn down paths in grass.

+### Clusters of sightings <a id="clusters"></a>

+If your city is one that is [featured on Rat Maps](ratmaps.com/cities), you may be able to visually inspect the maps to look for clusters of sightings in your neighborhood.
+A group of several sightings may indicate that rodents are prevalent in a certain neighborhood.
+It may also mean that people are very proactive about calling the city to report rats, so be sure to check for other signs before assuming that your house has a problem.

 ****